Hausdorff dimension of Julia sets in the logistic family: Induced Cantor repellers and the lower bound

 By the Birkhoff ergodic theorem, almost surely with respect to $\nu$,

-\paragraph{Families of Cantor repellers.} Let us return to our one-parameter family $\vp_\eps$, $\eps=c+2>0$, of Cantor repellers given by Proposition~\ref{prop:ext} and its real counterpart family $\tvp_\eps$, $\eps>0$, defined by removing the sole complex branch from $\vp_\eps$.
-To simplify notation, we write $\tilde \J_\eps$ for $\J_{\tilde\vp_\eps}$, the Julia set of the real counterpart, and ${\cal D}_n$ for the domain of $\tilde \vp^n_\eps$, with connected components denoted by $d$.
+\paragraph{Families of Cantor repellers.} Let us return to our one-parameter family $\vp_\eps$, $\eps=c+2>0$, of Cantor repellers given by Proposition~\ref{prop:ext} and its real counterpart family $\tvp_\eps$, $\eps>0$, defined by restricting $\vp_\eps$ to the real line.
+To simplify notation, we write $\tilde \J_\eps$ for $\J_{\tilde\vp_\eps}$, the Julia set of the real counterpart, and ${\calD}_n$ for the domain of $\tilde \vp^n_\eps$, with connected components denoted by $d$.
 Let